laboon/ebook/text/50_writing_testable_code.md

 ## DRYing Up Code

 The acronym __DRY__ stands for "Don't Repeat Yourself", and it is a key tenet to making your code not only more testable, but better all around.
-The trivial case of failing to keep code DRY is simply copy-and-pasting, often with a slightly different method name.
+The trivial case of failing to keep code DRY is simply copy-and-pasting, often with a slightly different method name:

 ```java
 public int[] sortAllTheNumbers(int[] numsToSort) {